 As well as the tasty traditional Irish dishes such as fish pie, colcannon, and stew, Ireland has a very modern, thriving foodie scene.
 The Irish also have a sweet tooth, so you will find many delicious bakeries here with tasty treats on offer.

 Living in Ireland gives you a chance to become completely immersed in its history and traditions.
 The Irish are proud of their heritage and celebrate it through dance, music, sport and story telling (seanchaí).
 Ireland is steeped in history, from ancient man to early Christians, Medieval Lords and Colonial Settlers.
 You can still see evidence of these times in the Stone Age art, monasteries, castles and fortresses still standing today.

-Entwined in this rich history is Ireland fascinating mythology and folklore.
-From mischievous characters such as the Leprechaun, Faeries, and the mystery of the Tuatha Dé Danann to the dramatic realms of saints and scholars and to the larger than life legends of Cuchulain and the Fianna.
+Entwined in this rich history is Ireland's fascinating mythology and folklore.
+From mischievous characters such as the Leprechaun, Faeries, and the mystery of the Tuatha Dé Danann to the dramatic realms of saints and scholars and to the larger-than-life legends of Cuchulain and the Fianna.
 The myths and legends of Ireland overflow with giants and heroes, maidens, battles and brave deeds, and it will leave you keen to learn more.

 4. Close to Europe

-Living in Ireland will provide you with the opportunity to explore Europe in your weekends and vacation time.
-In only a matter of hours you can be holidaying in one of Europe’s many fascinating and diverse countries.
-Thanks to Ireland's budget airline Ryanair, you can easily jet set off to over 190 destinations, even if you’re on a tight budget.
+Living in Ireland will provide you with the opportunity to explore Europe on your weekends and vacation time.
+In only a matter of hours, you can be holidaying in one of Europe’s many fascinating and diverse countries.
+Thanks to Ireland's budget airline Ryanair, you can easily jet-set off to over 190 destinations, even if you’re on a tight budget.

 5. The Arts Scene